-Advisory: Completion of or concurrent enrollment in Aviation 101 with a grade of "C" or better, or equivalent.
+Advisory: Completion of or concurrent enrollment in Aviation 133 with a grade of "C" or better, or equivalent.

-Designed for the beginning pilot, this lab provides a hands-on introduction to basic airplane operations, procedures, regulations, and techniques using a real airplane and flight simulator.
-This course may be taken four times for credit.
-Students who repeat this course will demonstrate increased skill, proficiency, speed, and accuracy in ground operations, flight maneuvers, airplane control, flight by reference to instruments, and communications.
-It is intended for students majoring in Aviation Operations or those pursuing a private pilot's license.
+Designed for the beginning pilot, this lab provides a hands-on introduction to basic airplane operations, procedures, regulations, and techniques using a flight simulator.
+Topics include ground operations, flight maneuvers, airplane control, flight by reference to instruments, and communications.
+This course is intended for students majoring in Aviation Operations or those pursuing a private pilot's license.
 (FT) AA/AS; CSU.